cncf/kubernetes-community-days/templates.md

 ## KCD Logo

 Please use the new KCD logo as part of your unique design (or your past logo), and submit for approval to kcd@cncf.io.
 [Here you will find the raw files for download.](https://github.com/cncf/artwork/blob/main/examples/other.md#kubernetes-community-days).
-Once complese, please use this on your website, social media graphics, on any printed signage on-site (please consult Audra if you are repurposing previous year signage), and housekeeping slides.
+Once complete, please use this on your website, social media graphics, on any printed signage on-site (please consult Audra if you are repurposing previous year signage), and housekeeping slides.

 ## Bevy header graphic